Continuous Cover Forestry

 The objectives of the scheme are:

-- To enhance environmental benefits of existing coniferous forests by opening up the canopy and creating new habitats for wildlife
+- To enhance environmental benefits of existing coniferous and broadleaved forests by opening up the canopy and creating new habitats for wildlife

 - To create an uneven canopy structure with the aim of producing high quality, high value logs

 - To promote a more suitable management option in sensitive sites

 - To develop skills in continuous cover forestry across the forestry sector to facilitate adoption

 Applications will be considered for silvicultural systems where restructuring of the forest is required to provide conditions for an uneven-aged and permanent forest.
 Production should concentrate on growing high quality logs, usually produced from very large trees.
 The forest must be managed to promote natural regeneration and to positively diversify species composition.